3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

   what should be still cheaper than other commercial solutions - this makes it attractive to SOHO
-* scalability - you can decide how much resources of your router you want to give to firewall, remaining pool can be used for other purposes this save you couple cents on on energy bill
+* scalability - you can decide how much resources of your router you want to give to the firewall; the remaining pool can be used for other purposes this saves you a couple of cents on the energy bill
-* security - even if attacker get access to pfSense (very unlikely), escaping VM and gaining full control and persistence on hardware is not possible without serious Xen bug, on the other hand bugs in on the other VMs (e.g. network storage, web application, 3rd party software) cannot be leveraged to gain control over the router
+* security - even if attacker get access to pfSense (very unlikely), escaping VM and gaining full control and persistence on hardware is not possible without serious Xen bug, on the other hand, bugs in on the other VMs (e.g. network storage, web application, 3rd party software) cannot be leveraged to gain control over the router
-* virtual machine - VMs by itself have bunch of advantages, some where mentioned above, but other are easier migration, lower cost to introduce in existing network
+* virtual machine - VMs by itself have a bunch of advantages, somewhere mentioned above, but other are easier migration, lower cost to introduce in existing network